Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Introduction

 \section{Introduction}

 In recent decades, users have encountered abundant information while navigating websites or mobile applications.
 This inundation presents significant challenges for electronic retailers, content providers, and online advertising platforms as they strive to recommend appropriate items to individual users within specific contexts.
 Thus, the deployment of recommendation systems has become widespread, enabling the prediction of users' preferences from a vast pool of candidate items.

-For instance, in the domain of cost-per-click (CPC) advertising, advertising platforms must bid for each advertisement based on the estimated value of the impression, which relies on the bid value and the estimated Click-through rate (CTR).
+For instance, in effective cost per mille (eCPM) advertising, advertising platforms must bid for each advertisement based on the estimated value of the impression, which relies on the bid value and the estimated Click-through rate (CTR).
 Consequently, accurately predicting user response has emerged as a critical factor, attracting substantial research attention.

 CTR prediction~\cite{chen2020simple, trench2013, fm, he2014practical} is usually formulated as a binary classification problem and optimized by a binary cross entropy (BCE) loss.
-Some recent works~\cite{twitter, yan2022scale, jrc, bai2023regression} in the industry propose to combine the BCE loss with the \emph{ranking loss}, which was usually used in Learning to Rank (LTR)~\cite{ranknet, burges2006learning, cao2007learning, zheng2007regression, liu2009learning}.
-For example, Combined-Pair~\cite{twitter} stands as one of the pioneering attempts to combine a pairwise loss with a pointwise loss for CTR prediction in the Twitter Timeline. \citeauthor{yan2022scale} and ~\citeauthor{bai2023regression} proposed to combine regression loss with ranking loss to better trade-off between the regression and ranking objectives. ~\citeauthor{jrc} proposed to employ two logits to jointly optimize ranking and calibration objectives.
+Some recent works~\cite{twitter, yan2022scale, jrc, bai2023regression} in the industry propose to combine the BCE loss with an auxiliary \emph{ranking loss}, which was usually used in Learning to Rank (LTR)~\cite{ranknet, burges2006learning, cao2007learning, zheng2007regression, liu2009learning}.
+For example, Combined-Pair~\cite{twitter} stands as one of the pioneering attempts to combine a pairwise loss with a pointwise loss for CTR prediction in the Twitter Timeline. \citeauthor{yan2022scale} and ~\citeauthor{bai2023regression} proposed to combine regression loss with ranking loss to better trade-off between the regression and ranking objectives~\cite{yan2022scale, bai2023regression}. ~\citeauthor{jrc} proposed to employ two logits to optimize ranking and calibration objectives~\cite{jrc} jointly.
 Such combination loss is widely adopted in real-world recommendation systems in Twitter~\cite{twitter}, Google~\cite{yan2022scale, bai2023regression}, and Alibaba~\cite{jrc}.